ep2lab/dimagno/README.md

 ## License

 Copyright (c) 2018 Mario Merino.
-The software is released as open source with the [MIT License](LICENSE.md).
+The software is released as open source under the [MIT License](LICENSE.md).